HiromitsuAraki/Methylica/README.md

 When ICA is completed, *Methylica* provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories, and a table of loading values comprising each IC.

 #### Heatmap clustering of mixing coefficient matrix
 The vertical axis corresponds to mixing coefficients (sample weight in each IC) and the horizontal axis corresponds to samples.
+Heatmap clustering can be downloaded by pressing *Download* button.

 <img src="./README_files/Figures/HeatmapClustering.png" width=500x500>
 <br>